Conquian

 North American Conquian

 Conquian reached Texas by the 1860's and by the end of the century had become popular there and in other states bordering Mexico.
 This is according to R.F.
-Foster who published what he claimed to be the first complete description of the game in his 'Complete Hoyle' of 1897.
+Foster who published what he claimed to be the first complete description of the game in his 'Complete Hole' of 1897.
 There are several differences from the modern Mexican game:

 1. The game is for two players only.
 Foster says that if there are three players at the table, one should sit out while the other two play.